Given how much we love the Fujifilm X100V, it seemed reasonable to follow up with an article on the best Fujifilm X100V accessories.

-The TCL-X100 II is the latest version of this lens and, with the X100F and X100V, the camera automatically recognises it and adjusts for aberration.
-The previous version of the teleconverter required a menu change to active the corrections.
+The TCL-X100 II is the latest version of this lens and, with the X100F (see review) and X100V, the camera automatically recognises it and adjusts for aberration.
+The previous version of the teleconverter required a menu change to activate the corrections.

 Both versions of this lens have a solid all-metal body build.
 They’re also quite wide and large compared to the size of the 23mm fixed lens.

-For a little under US$500 (check here for the latest price) you’re able to turn your fixed focal length camera into an interchangeable lens camera.
+For a little under US$500, you’re able to turn your fixed focal length camera into an interchangeable lens camera.